lavinbrenna/AnimalShelterApi.Solution/README.md

 ## Setup/Installation Requirements

 * In order to use this application you must have MySQL Workbench installed.
-Depending on your machine please follow setup instructions listed here
+Depending on your machine please follow setup instructions listed [here](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
 * Clone this repository to your local machine
 * Navigate to the project's ```AnimalShelter``` folder.
-* In the project's ```Animal Shelter``` folder, you will next need to create an appsettings.json file with the following information where YOURPASSWORDHERE is the password used to connect to MySQL:
+* In the project's ```AnimalShelter``` folder, you will next need to create an appsettings.json file with the following information where YOURPASSWORDHERE is the password used to connect to MySQL:

 ```
   {
   "Logging": {